Splitting probabilities as optimal controllers of rare reactive events: Relationship between and

 The fact that the solution to the boundary value problem can be analytically continued throughout the whole domain is rather subtle and not generally true for arbitrary boundaries.
 In this section, we use the Feynman-Kac theorem to justify the validity of this approximation when the boundaries are chosen within metastable basins.
 The arguments presented here exactly follow that of Ryter who first identified the constant values of leading left eigenvectors for metastable systems,\cite{ryter1987eigenfunctions} and similar arguments within the context of chemical physics and applied maths can also be found in multiple references\cite{berezhkovskii2004ensemble,bovier2016metastability,roux2022transition,chen2023discovering}.

 We start by noting that the Feynman-Kac theorem offers a way to estimate the left eigenvectors $\Psi_i^{L}$ of the Backward-Kolmogorov equation by imposing absorbing boundary conditions on some arbitrary domain $D$.
-If the values of the function on the boundaries of the domain denoted $\partial D$ are known, the values of the function outside of the domain denoted $D'$ can be computed using
+If the values of the function on the boundaries of the domain denoted $\partial D$ are known, the values of the function outside of the domain \revisionn{which we denote $D'$} can be computed using

 where $\mu_i$ is the $i$th eigenvalue, $\tau$ is the first hitting time on the boundary $\partial D$, and $\langle \cdots \rangle_{\mathbf{R}(0)=\mathbf{r}}$ denotes the expectation value computed over all possible realizations of the corresponding stochastic differential equation $\mathbf{R}$ given the overdamped Langevin equation initiated at $\mathbf{R}(0) = \mathbf{r}$.